-Students enrolled in mathematics courses are required to have a Texas Instrument Nspire calculator (TI-Nspire CX II or TI-Nspire CX) and download the accompanying software on their computer.
+Students enrolled in mathematics courses are required to have a Texas Instrument Nspire calculator (TI-Nspire CX II or TI-Nspire CX).
 Students are not allowed to play games on their calculator at any time during the school day.
 Using stored information for class work not specifically approved by the teacher will be considered cheating.